Please click on the sections below to expand answers to frequently asked questions regarding funeral bonds:

 What happens if there is more in the fund than my funeral costs?

-If the investment has been assigned to a funeral director then the total amount will be remitted to the assignee.
-If the investment is not assigned and if there is an excess remaining after funeral expenses have been met then any excess will be paid to your estate.
+If there is an excess remaining after funeral expenses have been met then any excess will be paid to your estate or in the case of the investor option to the Investor.

 Can I take out a bond in joint names?